devonfox/synthpy/README.md

 ### What Went Down

-*todo!*
+The intial plan was to implement a monosynth with ADSR, multiple wave types, and some audio effects.
+With time permitting, we would implement polyphony, and any other interesting features we felt we could manage.
+We chose to use python due to the audio libraries available for it, and because we felt it would be the easiet for the two of us to work with.

+With that in mind, we set up our project in a modular fashion: the intial design utilized a synth class which would manage the various components of our synth, including a sound module class, an effects module class, and an envelope generator class.
+Additionally, the synth class handles the audio stream.
+We aimed for modularity to make adding and removing different components easy while we were developing the synth, and to ensure we could easily extend our synth in the future.

+As development progressed, we were able to implement polyphony, and even enabled support for sustain pedals.
+This required some changes to our intial design, however.
+A Note class was added to allow for tracking the state of notes; this helped with the implementation of release as well.

+The end result is Wonderbread, a polyphonic synth with ADSR (and sustain pedal support), two wave types (sine and square), and a distortion effect called "Toaster".

 ###  How It Went

-Implementing a midi interface was straightforward, as the mido library made it very easy to recieve and parse midi data.
-Once the midi interface was implemented, it wasn't long before we were able to have a playable monosynth.
+Implementing a midi interface was straightforward at first, as the mido library made it very easy to recieve and parse midi data.
+Once the midi interface was implemented, it wasn't long before we were able to have a simple, playable monosynth.
 Of course, there was still a lot left to do.

+One of the first hurdles was changing how we implemented our midi interface.
+The initial implementation used a callback and only wrote midi data to stream when a note was played; we soon discovered the flaws of this approach, and as a result we had to change our design so that data was constantly being written to the stream.
+To fix our issue, when no notes are being played, we simply write empty data out.

+We also encountered a good deal of friction working with the pyaudio library, so much so that we eventually ditched it in favor of the sounddevice library.
+Once this was implemented, we had no issues with writing to stream on any of the three platforms we were developing for.

 Work on effects modules wound up being a bit too much to handle.
 Unsurprisingly, interesting audio effects are hard to develop.
 Ultimately, we were only able to implement one effect, the "Toaster"; this was born of a failed attempt at an echo effect.
 The result is a blown out sound that sounds like you left your wonderbread in the oven for a bit too long.